Multigroup 2 / Setter 1B / Donkey [NSA]

 Although these payloads flew together on all the Multigroup missions, they operated independently, thereby requiring considerable duplication of support-system functions.

 P-770 Multigroup 2, mission 7162, was successfully launched on 25 July 1967.
-It also carried the Setter 1A auxiliary payload.
+It also carried the Setter 1B auxiliary payload.
 Also an addon COMINT payload inherited from the MOL program called Donkey, which used a 6-foot parabolic "wrapped rib" dish antenna that deployed on orbit was carried.
+Donkey was to map communication links and do a limited amount of communication intercept.
 The main payload operated for 5 months, the Donkey payload operated for 6 months.

 This series was followed by a fourth version of the Heavy Ferret satellites, the Strawman satellites.